 In this respect, the Head of the Service for prevention and combating money laundering Mr. Vasile Șarco welcomed the guests and speakers and highlighted the fact that the purpose of the new Law and Guideline is to implement the provisions of the EU 4th AML/CFT Directive, the international standards established by the Financial Action Task Force (FATF) and the results of money laundering and terrorism financing National Risk Assessment.
 He also mentioned the requirements and responsibilities of reporting entities and supervision authorities in applying the risk-based approach in the process of identification and transaction/activities reporting.

-Giuseppe Lombardo the AML/CFT expert of the Council of Europe noticed the importance to discuss the Guideline in the context of the MONEYVAL mission, which will take place this year.
+Giuseppe Lombardo the AML/CFT expert of the CLEP project noticed the importance to discuss the Guideline in the context of the MONEYVAL mission, which will take place this year.
 Later Mr. Lombardo presented multiple study cases of suspicious activities of money laundering involving different reporting entities.
 Moreover, working groups were organized, in order to establish the interaction between the participants and speakers, as well as to ensure that the presented theoretical and practical information was understood.